 The housing market was the first area to be affected by the credit crunch as banks curtailed their lending, making it more difficult for buyers to get a mortgage.

-This has continued, with banks uneasy about the eurozone crisis, and has meant property values have failed to pick up.
-Demand has also been low, especially among first-time buyers who have struggled to get a mortgage or are concerned about job security.
+This continued, with banks uneasy about the eurozone crisis, and meant property values failed to pick up for some time.

 The whole financial crisis had started in the US housing market where banks had lent money to "sub-prime" borrowers.